Complexes of stable $\infty$-categories: Introduction

 It is a consequence of classical Picard--Lefschetz theory, that the passage to Grothendieck groups yields a complex of abelian groups with homology $\on{H}_{*}(X)$.
 This suggests that, in comparison with Fukaya categories, we may think of Fukaya--Seidel complexes as categorical invariants that attempt to capture information about the full homology as opposed to just the middle--dimensional one.
 In the given context, there is one caveat though: Currently it is not really justified to use the term ``invariant'' here, since it is unclear to us at the moment, in which sense the Fukaya--Seidel complex is independent of the choice of the family $\{\pi_{\bullet}\}$.

-Fukaya--Seidel complexes are (conjecturally) the symplectic counterparts of complete intersection complexes in the context of homological mirror symmetry.
-Thus, just like complete intersection complexes of anticanonical normal crossing divisors, they typically carry Calabi--Yau structures and naturally fit within a higher--dimensional framework of perverse schobers (cf. \S \ref{intro:cy} and \S \ref{intro:spherical}).
+Fukaya--Seidel complexes are (conjecturally) the symplectic counterparts of categorical intersection complexes in the context of homological mirror symmetry.
+Thus, just like categorical intersection complexes of anticanonical normal crossing divisors, they typically carry Calabi--Yau structures and naturally fit within a higher--dimensional framework of perverse schobers (cf. \S \ref{intro:cy} and \S \ref{intro:spherical}).